roverTunleashed/RMSP/README.md

-# Rate my SFU professor Source code
+# Rate my SFU professor
 - Created a quick way for students to find the best/worst rated professors at Simon Fraser University